 As a result of the negotiations on the new 2021-2027 multiannual financial framework (see separate fact sheet 1.4.3 ‘Multiannual financial framework’), development cooperation is covered by the comprehensive NDICI – Global Europe, fully incorporated into the EU budget.
 Previously, most of development assistance to African countries was provided from the European Development Fund, which was separate from the EU budget.

 The NDICI – Global Europe brings together 10 separate instruments and funds from the 2014-2020 multiannual financial framework, as well as the European Development Fund.
 It has an overall budget of EUR 79.5 billion (in 2020 prices) and is made up of three main components: geographical, thematic and rapid response.
-The largest share, reserved for the geographical component, is worth EUR 60.4 billion and almost half of it is earmarked for Africa.
+The geographical component was allocated EUR 60.4 billion (in 2020 prices) and almost half of it was earmarked for Africa.

 Trade relations